arunsahu1311/Encryptix/README.md

 # Encryptix
-my task which provided by Encryptix
+my task which is provided by Encryptix